 What Is an HOA Fee?

-Now that you know a bit about what is a homeowners association, let’s look at those fees they charge.
-People who buy property in an HOA-governed condo or community usually must pay dues — also known as HOA fees — typically due monthly.
-These fees help to maintain common areas of buildings, such as lobbies and patios, and perhaps community clubhouses.
-These fees can cover maintenance on elevators or swimming pools, if applicable, or could be used for landscaping expenses, and so forth.
-Additional special assessments may be charged for major repairs, such as roof repairs.
+Now that you know a bit about what an HOA is, let’s look at the fees they charge.
+People who buy property in an HOA-governed condo or community usually must pay HOA fees — typically on a monthly basis.
+These fees help maintain common areas of buildings, such as lobbies and patios, and perhaps community clubhouses.
+These fees can cover maintenance on elevators or swimming pools, if applicable, or they could be used for landscaping expenses, for example.
+Additional special assessments may be charged for major repairs, such as roof replacement.

-What’s most important when shopping for a new home is that you are clear about what fees would be assessed on your individual unit and whether that fits your budget.
+The most important thing when shopping for a new home is knowing what fees will be assessed on your individual unit and whether that fits your budget.

 First-time homebuyers can